Peng Cheng (serial killer): Murder of Mr. Zhang

-For about half a month after the murder, Cheng and Shao laid low to avoid any possible inquiries from the police.
-On 8 January 1991, Dawei visited Cheng to ask him if he was ready with the payments, to which, after treating his guest to dinner, he said that they would go to Mr. Li and ask for the money.
-After finishing their meals, Cheng called Shao, and the three traveled to the Nanmen bus station.
+For about half a month after the murder, he and Shao laid low to avoid any possible inquiries from the police.
+On 8 January 1991, Dawei visited Peng to ask him if he was ready with the payments, to which, after treating his guest to dinner, he said that they would go to Mr. Li and ask for the money.
+After finishing their meals, he called Shao, and the three travelled to the Nanmen bus station.
 There, the trio entered the beige FSO Polonez taxi of a man named Zhang, who immediately started driving them to the Yinchuan nursery farm.
-After approaching the area and confirming that there was nobody around, Cheng asked him to pull over.
+After approaching the area and confirming that there was nobody around, Peng asked him to pull over.

 Unbeknownst to Zhang, Shao had been aiming at his head, but the sudden brake made him lose balance and miss his shot, punching a hole through the car's windshield.
 This frightened Zhang, who quickly got out of the car and started running away, shouting that they were attempting to kill him.
-Panicked that they were going to get caught, the trio got out of the car and started chasing him, with Cheng firing several shots in Zhang's direction, making him slow down and allowing his pursuers to catch up with him.
-Zhang then knelt and begged for them to spare him, only for Cheng to sneer at him and hand over his gun to Dawei, instructing him to kill the man so they would not leave any witnesses.
-Dawei instead handed the gun back to him, with Cheng then shooting Zhang in the head.
+Panicked that they were going to get caught, the trio got out of the car and started chasing him, with Peng firing several shots in Zhang's direction, making him slow down and allowing his pursuers to catch up with him.
+Zhang then knelt and begged for them to spare him, only for Peng to sneer at him and hand over his gun to Dawei, instructing him to kill the man so they would not leave any witnesses.
+Dawei instead handed the gun back to him, with he then shooting Zhang in the head.